danphillips-ca/danphillips-ca.github.io/all_collections/_posts/2020-06-15-Bookmarklets.md

 >
 >Adds a resource to RefWorks.
 (Requires an account.)

->[Youtube Download]
+>**Youtube Download** [^3]
 >
->Uses the deturl service to download a copy of YouTube videos for offline playback.
+>Uses a third party service to download a copy of YouTube videos for offline playback.
 This service is not affiliated with YouTube.

+[^3]: Link removed.
+This probably violates some terms of service or something.

 ### Search